computablee/CPE-512-Final-Project/README.md

 ## Axes permitted

 You can restrict the axes that the solver is allowed to turn for a solve.
 For <LUR> 3-gen, enter `lur`.
 The order does not matter, so `rul` or `lru` also work.

+## Maximum Thread Count

+The program relies on massive parallelism to run fast, due to its implementation of a parallel BFS to find solutions instead of any sort of heuristic function.
+Because of this, by default, the program will consume 100% of your CPU time in order to find solutions.
+You can set an upper bound to the number of threads used.
+Input `0` to use the default number (max available).
+Input any other non-negative scalar to use that number of hardware threads.